Techtonica/curriculum/project-management/intro-to-agile.md

 Plan driven development is often called sequential or waterfall -> because tasks are performed in a sequence.
 E.g. you first write the requirements, you complete the design, you implement the design, then you do the testing and ship the product.

-_Ask the students what kind of projects/tasks are well suited for a sequential development?_
+_What kind of projects/tasks are well suited for a sequential development?_

-### The stacey complexity model
+### The Stacey Complexity Model

 Stacey-diagram